Dheeraj23qw/chorpolice-playstore/README.md

 ## 🙌 Acknowledgements

-* Inspired by classic Indian party game "Raja, Mantri, Chor, Sipahi"
+* Inspired by classic Indian game "Raja, Mantri, Chor, Sipahi"
 * Thanks to the React Native and Expo community for their amazing tools